Foundation Courses

 POLS2303Politics of the Developing World3 ch (3C) (W)

-Examine key themes and concepts in modern political theory, including democracy, human rights, individualism, freedom, populism and oppression through and exploration of traditional thinkers and those recently rediscovered writers who were ignored by past commentators.
+Examine key themes and concepts in modern political theory, including democracy, human rights, individualism, freedom, populism, and oppression through an exploration of both traditional and underrecognized political thinkers.

 POLS2603Comparative Politics of the Industrialized World 3 ch (3C) (W)